underwoodbrady/Adafruit-GFX-VisualEditor/README.md

 | TBD  | ✅  |
 | TBD  | ❌  |

 If you don't see the display you are using above, but there is a Adafruit GFX library for it, the program will still work.
-You just need to fill out the dimensions and name of the library manually.
+You will just need to fill out the dimensions and name of the library manually.

 ## Features